EFeru/hoverboard-sideboard-hack-GD/README.md

 The original sideboard hardware supports one 4-pin cable that originally were connected to the hoveboard mainboard.
 They break out GND, 12/15V and USART.
 Additionally, two ports are used to connect to the LED boards.
 On the back of the board, two Photo Interrupter Optical Switches can be found, originally used to detect if a human is standing on the hoverboard.
 ![sideboard](/docs/pictures/sideboard_pinout.png)

-The sideboard heart is a [GD32F130C6T6](/docs/GD32F130xx-Datasheet_Rev3.3.pdf) with the pinout shown in the follwing figure:
+The heart of the sideboard is a [GD32F130C6T6](/docs/GD32F130xx-Datasheet_Rev3.3.pdf) with the pinout shown in the follwing figure:
 ![MCU_pinout](/docs/pictures/MCU_pinout.png)

 A very important component of the sideboard is the IMU [MPU-6050](https://www.invensense.com/products/motion-tracking/6-axis/mpu-6050/) from Invensense.
 The [MPU-6050](https://www.invensense.com/products/motion-tracking/6-axis/mpu-6050/) determines the board orientation by combining a 3-axis gyroscope and a 3-axis accelerometer on the same silicon die, together with an onboard Digital Motion Processor™ (DMP™), which processes complex 6-axis MotionFusion algorithms.
 The DMP™ offers many features, such as: